gmazzo/gradle-module-kind-plugin/README.md

 chapter in Gradle's manual for a better understanding.

 # Configuration
-By default, the plugin will provide the following compatibility table:
+By default, the plugin will provide the following compatibility table (which can be printed by running `moduleKindConstraints` task):

 | `moduleKind`   | api | implementation | monolith |
 | -------------- | --- | -------------- | -------- |